 This course will educate students on the basics of aerial silk technique and the musicality and performance qualities required in its performance.
 Students will work on the strength and efficient distribution of weight required to perform movements on aerial silks.
-Prerequisites: CDN 251 or Assessment/Departmental Approval.
+Prerequisites: Four completed semesters of ballet or Assessment/Departmental Approval.